Generation and Enhancement of Persistent Nanoscale Magnetization in All-Dielectric Metasurfaces by Optically Injected and Localized Free Carriers: Impact of a Time Interface in a metasurface

 \subsection{Nanoscale Magnetization Using Rapid FC Generation}

-The electrons generated at rest inside the hot spot during the TI are accelerated by the electric field and, once they have non-zero velocity, the magnetic field of the mid-IR MGW present in the hot spot region.
+The MGW electric field accelerates the electrons generated at rest within the hot spot during the TI.
+Once they acquire a non-zero velocity, they are subject to the magnetic field of the mid-IR MGW present in the hot spot.
 After the TI, the large number of FCs in the hot spot screen the MGW electric field.
 Consequently, the displacement currents in the hot spot volume before the TI due to the AC electric field of the MGW are replaced by real electric currents because of the motion of the FCs in the hot spot after the TI.
-These circulating currents inside the hot spot result in a quasistatic magnetic field that is obtained by rectifying the AC magnetic field of the MGW during the TI.
-The acceleration of the FCs that are created during the TI by the mid-IR MGW is driven by the magnetic vector potential, $\mathbf{A}\mathrm{(t)}$, of the MGW as shown in eq. (\ref{eq:ve}).
+These circulating currents within the hot spot produce a quasistatic magnetic field obtained by rectifying the AC magnetic field of the MGW during the TI.
+The acceleration of the FCs that are created during the TI by the mid-IR MGW is driven by the magnetic vector potential, $\mathbf{A}\mathrm{(t)}$, of the MGW.
 The long wavelength mid-IR MGW is better able to accelerate the electrons because $\mathbf{A}\mathrm{(t)}$ scales linearly with the wavelength.
-Additionally, the energy of the longer wavelength photon in the mid-IR MGW is smaller than the Ge bandgap, which eliminates the probability of single-photon absorption and consequently the possibility of FC generation.
-Another process that can cause FC generation by the mid-IR MGW is multiphoton absorption.
-However, the multiphoton absorption probability of a mid-IR MGW is drastically reduced because the Keldysh parameter for the MGW, which is approximately the ratio of the TI duration to the MGW optical cycle, is less than one\cite{Maxim2021NComms}.
+Additionally, the energy of the longer-wavelength photon in the mid-IR MGW is below the Ge bandgap, thereby eliminating the possibility of single-photon absorption and, consequently, FC generation.
+Another process that can generate FC via the mid-IR MGW is multiphoton absorption.
+However, the multiphoton absorption probability of a mid-IR MGW is drastically reduced because the Keldysh parameter for the MGW, which is approximately the ratio of the TI duration to the MGW optical cycle, is less than one \cite{Maxim2021NComms}.
 The rectification of the magnetic field of an electromagnetic wave upon the rapid creation of a plasma around a portion of the wave was studied several decades ago \cite{Mori_1988_B_Field}.
 More recently, the rectification of electric fields in capacitive metasurfaces due to a time interface has been reported \cite{Tretyakov2023Nanophotonics}.
 The opposite effect has also been predicted, where a static electric field is partially converted to a dynamic radiation field at a time interface \cite{Mencagli2022}.
-Here, we demonstrate the rectification of the resonantly enhanced magnetic field of a MGW that is dependent on the full-vector, three-dimensional optical fields of the MGW in the hot spot.
+Here, we demonstrate the rectification of the resonantly enhanced magnetic field of an MGW, which is dependent on the full-vector, three-dimensional optical fields of the MGW in the hot spot.